Dmytro-Yakovenko/MeetUp/README.md

     }
   ]
 }
-Get all Groups joined or organized by the Current User Returns all the groups.
+Get all Groups joined or organized by the Current User - task - 5 - done Returns all the groups.

 Require Authentication: true